wilsonmar/wilsonmar.github.io/_posts/2018-08-05-salesforce-heroku.md

 Password (typing will be hidden):
    </strong></tt>

-   If you got it right:
+   If you got it right, you see a message such as:

    <pre>
    Logged in as wilsonmar@gmail.com